Doctor Poison: Post-Crisis

 After the events of Crisis on Infinite Earths, Doctor Poison was a founding member of Villainy Inc., but the team was created by Queen Clea instead of Eviless.
 As part of Villainy Inc., Doctor Poison battled Hippolyta, the first Wonder Woman, in the 1940s.

 It was later revealed by her granddaughter that she had died after creating the Reverso drug, as she accidentally reversed her own growth patterns and had forgotten the antidote by becoming too young too fast, eventually reverting to a fetus and then nothing.

 Marina Maru

-Post-Crisis

 The grandchild of the original Doctor Poison, this second incarnation appears in league with the demi-goddess Devastation.
 Doctor Poison's sex remains ambiguous, the only clues being long fingernails and a lipsticked grimace.
 She also joined the second Villainy Inc. and once again battled Wonder Woman.
 This incarnation of Doctor Poison confirmed that her grandmother battled Hippolyta as Wonder Woman during World War II before being killed by the "Reverso" drug.

-Doctor Poison is one of the villains sent to retrieve the Get Out of Hell free card from the Secret Six.

-Doctor Poison is later recruited into the Secret Society of Super Villains and helps gather soil to create Genocide.